bevanwsjones/Disa/docs/conventions.md

 # Conventions

-## General Convention
+## Introduction

 Disa follows, as much as possible, the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 If there is a need to deviate from this then this should be added to the documentation of the relevant section in code.

-As suggested by the `Core Guidelines` `snake_case` is used for most variable names and `Pascal_Snake_Case` for classes and created types, while `SCREAMING_SNAKE_CASE` should be used for macros.
-General `K&R layout` should be used and the line length is set to 120 characters.
-However, occasional inline documentation commenting may exceed this.
+General Conversions:

-One can refer to core guidelines in using `CG-x`, where `x` indicates the rule being referred to.
+- One can refer to core guidelines in using `CG-x`, where `x` indicates the rule being referred to.
+- Layout: `K&R layout`
+- Variable names: `snake_case`
+- Classes and defined types names: `Pascal_Snake_Case`
+- Macros: `SCREAMING_SNAKE_CASE`
+- Line length: 120 characters, however, occasional inline (documentation) commenting may exceed this.
+- Tabs: 2 white space characters

 ## Naming